drhlxiao/g4cad/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7085915.svg)](https://doi.org/10.5281/zenodo.7085915)
 # G4CAD   - A FreeCAD workbench for converting CAD files to GDML

 Physicists usually spend most of the time developing the mass model when developing a Geant4-based Monte Carlo simulation package.
 For simple geometries, it is relatively easy to describe them using CGS models.
 However, this becomes almost impossible for complex geometries.
-G4CAD is a free, open-source FreeCAD workbench developed by SE2S founders.
+G4CAD is a free, open-source FreeCAD workbench.
 With the workbench and FreeCAD, users can

 * import and edit CAD files
 * set materials and material management.
 Users can define their own materials and set the predefined materials for different solids